-Why Eye Exams Are Essential to Kids’ Vision
+Why Eye Exams Are Essential for Kids’ Vision

 Posted on February 7, 2020 in Vision Health

-You know to visit the dentist twice a year for preventive check-ups, but did you know that annual comprehensive eye exams are equally as important?
+You know to visit the dentist twice a year for preventive check-ups, but did you know that annual comprehensive eye exams are equally as important for kids’ vision?

-About 6.8 percent of children in the United States have been diagnosed with a vision or eye condition, according to the Centers for Disease Control and Prevention (CDC).
-However, children with untreated vision problems may be suffering in silence from side effects including headaches, short attention spans, fatigue, difficulty in school, and more.
+Approximately 6.8 percent of children in the United States have been diagnosed with a vision or eye condition, according to the Centers for Disease Control and Prevention (CDC).
+However, children with undiagnosed vision problems may be suffering in silence from side effects like headaches, short attention spans, fatigue, difficulty in school, and more.

 It’s important to visit an eye doctor for a comprehensive exam (not just a vision screening) every year to protect your kids’ vision and detect and treat any problems early.